BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <br/>

 <p>
-    The average American prison, and the average Nordic prison, too, are for better or worse each a reflection of certain ideals
+    The average American prison, and the average Nordic prison, too, are for better or worse each a reflection, a reification, of certain ideals.
+    For example, the American prison reflects the "individual responsibility" side of individualism.
 </p>

 <div align="center">